Falcn8/FastCryptor/README.md

 5. User-Friendly Interface: FastCryptor features an intuitive interface that makes it easy for anyone to use, regardless of their technical expertise.
 Simply select the directory you want to encrypt, and FastCryptor takes care of the rest.
 It's encryption made simple.

 Experience the power of FastCryptor today and enjoy the peace of mind that comes with knowing your files are secure.
 Say goodbye to data breaches and hello to enhanced privacy and protection.
 Don't wait, take control of your data security now!

+## Note

+- Make sure to keep the key used for encryption safe, as it is required for decryption.
+- Use this program at your own risk.
+The author takes no responsibility for any data loss or corruption that may occur.